 "The issue at hand is whether the federal government's marijuana policy violates the principles of federalism and the Tenth Amendment.
 Consistent with those principles, we believe that states ought to retain jurisdiction over most criminal justice matters within their borders.
 This is how the Founders intended our system to function."

-*This information is from an external source (Ultra Health).
+(i)Source/Reference: Ultra Health.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.